Join us in seeking to #EaseTheFees by following these six steps

 Larissa also set up a meeting for Wednesday 24 February to work with small and specialist universities to prioritise the Tuition Fee Debate and understand what our students have faced.
 This conversation was really productive (see outcomes in Lizzy’s facilities update).

 Cara attended a listening session with NUS where SU Presidents from around the country highlighted the need for a partial tuition fee refund campaign.

 Falmouth and Exeter are both in conversation around releasing tuition fee breakdowns and expenditure transparency documents for students.

 Lizzy, Amelia, and Falmouth's Finance Director, Rob Holmes, have put together a Covid version of the Annual Finance Report.
-The document is set to be published by the end of February.
+Falmouth’s financial transparency document entitled 'See How Your Student Fees Are Spent' is now live.

-Organising a townhall event is next for Amelia and Charlotte.
+Organising a Townhall event with our local MPs is next for Amelia and Charlotte.